cramforce/splittable/README.md

 `System.baseURL = '/path/to/bundles/';` must be supplied, so the loader knows where to find the bundles.
 This should be the directory, where you deployed your splittable bundles.

+Note: The polyfill requires promises.
+If you chose to use `System.import` and are targeting older browsers, please supply your own polyfill such as [PJS](https://github.com/jridgewell/PJs).

 ### Via async script tags

 Loading splittable bundles is super straightforward with `async` script tags.
 You do not need to worry about the order in which they execute.
 Example: